FluxKraken/kt/docs/recipe_api.md

 - `r.gate` — Ask for confirmation and store/use the answer.
 - `r.touch` — Create a file with optional content.
 - `r.mkdir` — Create directories (optionally with parents).
+- `r.delete` — Delete a file or directory recursively.
 - `r.f` / `r.ref` / `r.splice` — Formatting and lookups.

 ## Core Methods (with examples)